Tommy Wingels: Playing career

 As a youth, Wingels played in the 2002 Quebec International Pee-Wee Hockey Tournament with the Chicago Young Americans minor ice hockey team.

 Wingels played three seasons with the Miami Redhawks of the National Collegiate Hockey Conference (NCHC).
-After his freshman season, he was drafted by the San Jose Sharks as the 177th pick in the 2008 NHL Entry Draft.
+After his freshman season, he was drafted by the San Jose Sharks as the 177th pick in the 2008 NHL entry draft.
 He made his NHL debut on October 8, 2010, in San Jose's 2010–11 season opener wearing jersey number 57.
 Wingels scored his first career NHL goal in front of his hometown crowd in Chicago on January 15, 2012, against Chicago Blackhawks goaltender Corey Crawford.
 During the 2012–13 NHL lockout, Wingels would play in Finland for KooKoo.

-On January 24, 2017, in the midst of his seventh season with the Sharks and having contributed 8 points in 37 games, Wingels was traded to the Ottawa Senators in exchange for Buddy Robinson, Zack Stortini and a seventh-round pick in the 2017 NHL Entry Draft.
+On January 24, 2017, in the midst of his seventh season with the Sharks and having contributed 8 points in 37 games, Wingels was traded to the Ottawa Senators in exchange for Buddy Robinson, Zack Stortini and a seventh-round pick in the 2017 NHL entry draft.

 On July 1, 2017, having left the Senators as a free agent, Wingels signed a one-year contract with the Chicago Blackhawks.
-On February 26, 2018, Wingels was traded to the Boston Bruins in exchange for a conditional fifth-round pick in the 2019 NHL Entry Draft.
+On February 26, 2018, Wingels was traded to the Boston Bruins in exchange for a conditional fifth-round pick in the 2019 NHL entry draft, which would turn into a fourth-round pick if Boston advanced to the second round of the playoffs (condition met).